 Embrace the idea that you are wrong about many ideas and stories in your own company because you are.
 Embrace the idea that you don’t truly understand why customers buy, why employees come to work, or why your service is being bought by people and you won’t be disappointed.
 Assume everyone is trustworthy until they prove otherwise.
 And yes, you will get burned.
 Embrace the pain, because true innovation and the best stories won’t come unless you trust first.

-The next time a coworker, a colleague asks “how do I tell my company story?” don’t overcomplicate the issue and look for a Peep Laja-process.
-As my new LinkedIn friend properly illustrated, listening, empathy, and trust are simple in theory, but difficult in practice because many don’t believe great storytelling can be so simple.
+The next time a coworker, a colleague asks “how do I tell my company story?” don’t overcomplicate the issue.
+Listening, empathy, and trust are simple in theory, but difficult in practice because many don’t believe great storytelling can be so simple.

 Make it a daily habit to listen, trust and empathize with your employees, partners, customers, and competitors—writing down what you learn—I guarantee you will have more stories than you know what to do with.